Scribal abbreviation: Suspension

 The largest class of suspensions consists of single letters standing in for words that begin with that letter.

 A dot at the baseline after a capital letter may stand for a title if it is used such as in front of names or a person's name in medieval legal documents.
 However, not all sigla use the beginning of the word.

 For plural words, the siglum is often doubled: F. = frater and FF. = fratres.
 Tripled sigla often stand for three: DDD = domini tres.

 Letters lying on their sides, or mirrored (backwards), often indicate female titles, but a mirrored C (Ↄ) stands generally for con or contra (the latter sometimes with a macron above: Ↄ̄).

-To avoid confusion with abbreviations and numerals, the latter are often written with a bar above.
+To avoid confusion with abbreviations and numerals, the latter are often written with an overline above.
 In some contexts, however, numbers with a line above indicate that number is to be multiplied by a thousand, and several other abbreviations also have a line above them, such as ΧΡ (Greek letters chi + rho) = Christus or IHS = Jesus.

 Starting in the 8th or the 9th century, single-letter sigla grew less common and were replaced by longer, less ambiguous sigla with bars above them.